marcelbeumer/nvim-config/README.md

 # nvim-config

-Personal nvim config.
-Known to work for [neovim 0.9.4](https://github.com/neovim/neovim/tree/v0.9.4).
+Personal nvim config for neovim.
 Implicit system dependencies may cause errors on other machines.
-I put effort in keeping the config clean and documented, mostly as a hobby and a bit of OCD, but maybe it benefits other nvimmers too.

-> While neovim users are in search of their perfect config, others are doing actual work using VS Code.
->
-> -- <cite>Zen monk, long time ago.</cite>

 ## Install